jasonmcaffee/jQueryMediator/README.md

 jQueryMediator is written in vanilla javascript, and should work in all browsers supported by the version of jquery you are using.

 ## Dependencies
-Currently dependent on jquery and requirejs, but a non requirejs version should be available soon.

-In the meantime you can simply replace the requirejs define with an IIFE that passes in jQuery.
+Only dependent on jquery unless you use the requirejs-support version, in which case you'll need jquery and requirejs.

 ##FAQs
 ### Won't developers be confused by this?